MicrosoftDocs/OfficeDocs-SharePoint/migration/Box-to-OneDrive-and-SharePoint-migration-guide.md

 ---

-# Box to OneDrive and SharePoint Online Migration Guide
+# Box to OneDrive and SharePoint Migration Guide
-The purpose of this guide is to assist you in preparing for your Box to OneDrive and SharePoint migration.
+This guide will help you prepare to migrate from Box to OneDrive and SharePoint in Office 365.

 Most migrations fall into regular phases as described below.
 Proven success factors for migration include planning, assessing and remediating, preparing your target environment, migrating and onboarding your users.